 he Department of Language Science will host a week-long Summer School on Computational Cognitive Modeling for Language, to be held August 1-5, 2022 at UC Irvine.
 This summer school is for postdocs, graduate students, advanced undergraduate students, and other researchers in cognitive science, linguistics, and related fields.
 We will immerse students for five days in four daily tutorials:

-1) Computational modeling of language acquisition using different probabilistic learning
+1) Computational modeling of phonetic learning and adaptation using probabilistic inference

 2) Bayesian models of pragmatic language use,